The ESHG ‘National’ Fellowships

 The ESHG announces its annual conference fellowships here and offers fellowships to Early Career Investigators (ECIs), with no more than 4 years postdoctoral work experience) via the National Human Genetics Societies of Europe.
 The CSHG is one of those societies and is thus in a position to select one of its ECI members for a fellowship to attend the annual ESHG event.

-Submission deadline for applications of CSHG candidates is 10th February 2023.
-The successful candidate will be announced on 18th March 2023 at our 9th International Conference, ahead of the ESHG early-bird registration deadline of 20th April.
+Submission deadline for applications of CSHG candidates is 7th February 2025.
+The successful candidate will be announced on the 28th February 2025, ahead of the ESHG early-bird registration deadline of 10th April 2025.

 The ESHG criteria are as follows:

-The national society will select one fellowship holder, which should comply with the following criteria:
+The national society will select one fellowship holder, which should comply with the following minimal criteria:

 – She/he should have ≤ 4 years of postdoctoral work experience.